andyfrost01/node-express-mongo-api/README.md

 You could deploy the service to a docker swarm and scale the number of containers accordingly.

-# Future improvement / didn't complete
+# Future improvement / didn't complete due to time

-- include a test suite
+- Include a test suite
+- Git commit pattern wasn't as requested and is something i would implement going forward.
+- Implement authentication